 Rock River Arms Lower

-I went with Rock River Arms mainly because I really wanted to try out their NM Ultra Varmint Two Stage Trigger and since I needed a lower anyway why not grab one of their complete M4 lowers.
+I went with Rock River Arms Lower mainly because I really wanted to try out their NM Ultra Varmint Two Stage Trigger and since I needed a lower anyway why not grab one of their complete M4 lowers.
 It came ready to go, with the trigger installed.

 Surprisingly, the price wasn’t bad either.
 For a full lower with an upgraded trigger, it was a solid value.
 And let’s be real I wasn’t looking for any specific lower so any forged lower will do the job.